mangolang/documentation/source/language_reference/grammar.rst

 Grammar
 ===============================

-A PEST grammar is currently under active construction.
+Formal grammar description is not yet available.